Freeway9527/Xxio_Employee-Tracker/README.md

 3. `npm i console.table` this package will provide an easy way to log arrays and objects as tables in the console.

-4. `npm i dotev` this package will allow you to store configuration setting across different enivironments.
+4. `npm i mysql2` this package will connect to your MySQL database and will perform queries.

-5. `npm i mysql2` this package will connect to your MySQL database and will perform queries.
+5. `npm i inquirer` this package will gather the user's input information

 ## Technologies
 <p align="center">